GAlexIHU/codingsanstest/README.md

 - https://github.com/axios/axios
 - https://github.com/bitinn/node-fetch

-The search param will be provided in the query params ( `GET /breweries?query=dog` )
+The search param should be provided in the query params ( `GET /breweries?query=dog` )

 If the user is not authenticated on `GET /breweries` return `401`.